-The atomic unit of work in a Toil workflow is a Job.
+The atomic unit of work in a Toil workflow is a job (toil.job.Job).
 User scripts inherit from this base class to define units of work.
 For example, here is a more long-winded class-based version of the job in the quick start example: